NoahStats/NoahStats/README.md

 ---

 ## Interests
-My current interests lie in the theory of Bayesian statistics, longitudinal data analysis and their applications to behavioral science.
+My current interests lie in the intersection of Bayesian statistics, longitudinal data analysis and psychometrics.
 I am also interested in broader areas of statistics beyond their applications to psychological sciences, namely theoretical statistics, spatial statistics, and causal inference.
 Currently, I am preparing for Ph.D. applications (Fall 2026) in Quantitative Psychology and Statistics.